Phone (845) 534-8009 x 7100

 Per Education Law, districts must provide transportation to nonpublic or private school students who are legal residents of the district and attend a nonpublic school located within a 15-mile radius from their legal residence.
 Parents must request such transportation, in writing, no later than April 1st of the preceding school year.
 For families who become residents after April 1st, a written request for transportation should be submitted within thirty days of establishing residence.
 Late requests for transportation will be denied, absent a reasonable explanation for the delay.
 The request form for private school busing can be found below.

-Transportation to and from Child Care Locations: A student may be transported to or from the location of a child care provider if the student's legal residence and the child care provider's location are both located within the boundaries of the District.
+Transportation to and from Child Care Locations: A student may be transported to or from the location of a child care provider if the student's legal residence and the child care provider's location are both located within the boundaries of the District and more than 1/2 mile from the school.
 Parents must request such transportation annually, in writing, no later than August 1st of the current school year.
 Child Care Requests must be filed every year, even if there is no change to your child's child care provider.
 Request forms can be found below.

 Transportation is NOT provided for employment, sports not affiliated with CCSD, dance classes, and religious education classes.